01 of 10

 Attach the Clamps

-The next step of these free woodworking plans is to attach the quick-release toggle clamps to the upper portion of the jig.
+The next step is to attach the quick-release toggle clamps to the upper portion of the jig.

 07 of 10

 With the quick-release toggle clamps attached to the upper portion of the table saw jointer jig, the next step is to adjust the clamps.
 The pads of the clamps should be adjusted so that they securely hold a piece of 1 x stock (1 x 6, 1 x 8, etc.), but not so tight so that pressure could tear the clamps off the jig

 With a scrap piece of stock placed below the pads, adjust the clamp pads accordingly, using a pair of open-end wrenches.Continue to 8 of 10 below.

 The table saw jointer jig is nearly complete.
 The next step is to rip a 5-foot-long strip of stock on your table saw, which will be attached to the bottom of the base and slide through the miter-gauge slot on the bed of your table saw.
 You'll want to verify the size of the slot on your saw, but typically, the miter slot is about 3/4 inch wide by 3/8-inch (or slightly less) high.
 The idea is for the strip to glide smoothly through the slot with minimal play.Continue to 9 of 10 below.

 The last assembly step is to attach the guide strip to the base of the jig.